the Location and Carrier of a Wireless Number:

 Voice can be

-configured to show either your actual or Google Voice on outgoing
+configured to show either your actual or Google Voice number on

 calls, however, this does NOT apply to outgoing Text Messages.
 If

 you really need to block your phone number you can enter a program code

 (such as *67) to hide your Caller ID.
 Most carriers

 Voice Gives You Control of All the Numbers for All Your Phones: